 Producers therefore need to keep abreast of such matters as they relate to their business, such as amendments to harmonised standards, and technological and safety developments

-Finally 'reasonable consumer expectations concerning safety' will require some elements of risk assessment and putting quality systems into place to ensure products are made in compliance with specification.
+Finally, the Regulations' "reasonable consumer expectations concerning safety" will require some elements of risk assessment and putting quality systems into place to ensure products are made in compliance with specification.

 The main obligation on a producer is to supply a safe product.